 Dream Big Project

-A program where professional people of color discuss their career and the obstacles they have had to overcome with children.
+A program where professionals of color discuss their careers and the obstacles they have overcome.

 A diverse group of dedicated volunteers committed to serving our schools and community.
 They are ready to publicly tell their stories.

 If you are interested in this program please complete our contact form to book the performance, classroom workshop, preparation, and follow-up materials.
 The classroom workshop will be presented by NAACP education committee members.